South East Wood Fuels Ltd

 See the attached for generic dimensions for our delivery vehicles.
 DeliveryVehicleDimensionsC.pdf

-Common concerns, often raised are whether the UK has sufficient woodland stocks to support a sustainable supply of wood fuel and also after years of being told to “plant a tree’ whether its beneficial to cut them down ?
-There is extensive capacity for wood fuel in the UK particularly in the south east which is the most wooded part of the England.
-The Forestry Commission estimates that in England for both broadleaf and conifer the annual increment is 7.1 million tonnes, of which 2.9 million are harvested and used already leaving 4.2 million tonnes in any one year currently unutilised.
-Add to this another 771,000 tonnes of co-product from sawmilling and this contributes to a significant available resource.
+Yes.
+Concerns are sometimes raised over whether the UK has sufficient woodland stocks to support a sustainable supply of wood fuel for growing numbers of boilers.
+In fact there is extensive capacity for wood fuel in the UK, particularly in the south east which is the most wooded part of England.
+The Forestry Commission (FC) estimates that in England, for both broadleaf and conifers, the annual growth increment in trees is 7.1 million tonnes, of which 3.5 million are harvested and used, leaving 3.5 million tonnes in any one year currently not utilised.
+There is also a significant level of under-utilised woodland from many years of under-management across the UK.
+One FC estimate suggests a resource of more than 20 million tonnes.
+Add to this another 771,000 tonnes of co-product from sawmilling and this contributes to a significant available resource for wood fuel.

 Does this mean there is enough wood to replace all fossil fuels?
-No and nor would this be appropirate.
-Increasingly weare needing to seek more local, more relevant options for meeting our energy needs.
-Wood energy as part of an overall renewable energy response to climate change plays a vital part in this bringing energy production into the local economy.
+No – and nor would this be appropriate.
+Sustainable biomass is part of the mix of low-carbon options we will need to transition to low or even net zero carbon economy.
+Wood energy is part of an overall renewable energy response to climate change, and plays a vital part in bringing wood energy production into the local economy.

-Sustainably managing the wood land resource going forwards will be critical to a thriving wood energy industry.
-The UK is already a world leader in sustainable management of it forests and evidence of sustainable sourcing for wood fuel is now being built into the governments’ Renewable Heat Incentive payments scheme.
-You can find more on this topic at the Biomass Energy Centre and from OFGEM.
+Sustainably managing the woodland resource going forwards will be critical to a thriving wood energy industry.
+The UK is already a world leader in sustainable management of its forests and evidence of sustainable sourcing for wood fuel is now being built into the governments’ RHI payments scheme through the Biomass Suppliers List (BSL).
+You can find more on this topic from OFGEM, BEIS and the BSL.

 Isn’t cutting down trees bad?

 Much of the UK’s woodland is under-managed or not managed at all.
-Unmanaged woodland is actually unhealthy woodland, to the detriment of vigorous tree growth as well as overall biodiversity.
+Unmanaged woodland is often unhealthy woodland, to the detriment of vigorous tree growth as well as overall biodiversity.
+Birds, wild flowers and butterflies need light to thrive, and a more actively managed woodland provides this.

-Furthermore, it has been shown that ‘arboricultural arisings’ (the wood from tree surgery and pruning) currently lacks a market.
-Some figures suggest that over 68% of this material is simply going to waste (Woodfuel Resource Study).
-Using this by-product of woodland management would create value in this waste wood, if it can be used as biomass fuel.
+Furthermore, it has been shown that ‘arboricultural arisings’ (the wood from tree surgery and pruning) that used to lack a market is now contributing substantial carbon savings.
+Previously over 68% of this material was simply going to waste (Woodfuel Resource Study) but this is changing rapidly as suppliers like SEWF source the material and ensure quality control.
 Other sources have also been identified, such as recovered wood, and even the creation of new woodlands.

-Is SEWF registered with DECCs’ Biomass Suppliers List?
+Is SEWF registered with the BEIS Biomass Suppliers List (BSL)?

-DECC’s biomass suppliers list is vital part of the Governments’ RHI funding scheme for Wood heating.
-It is intended to ensure that all wood fuel comes from sustainable sources and delivers on the carbon savings it promises.
-We are pleased to say that SEWF was one of the first companies to register for the list and will be meeting all the sustainability criteria as they are implemented over the coming months.
-This means clients will continue to be able to receive RHI payments from fuel bought from us.
-As a company committed to supplying sustainable energy, South East Wood Fuels is pleased to support this new aspect of the RHI scheme.
+Yes.
+The BEIS biomass suppliers list (BSL) is vital part of the Governments’ RHI funding scheme for Wood heating.
+It ensures that all wood fuel comes from sustainable sources and delivers on the carbon savings it promises.
+SEWF was one of the first companies to register for the list and we meet all the sustainability criteria for our products.
+This means clients who receive RHI payments can rest assured over the sustainability of their fuel.

 Call us at SEWF